January 2013 Rif Dimashq airstrike: Background

 During the Syrian civil war, Israel feared that the collapse of the Assad regime might prompt a transfer of sophisticated arms, including chemical weapons, to Hezbollah.
-In addition, the transformation of Syria from an ally to a proxy of Iran could open another front in the Israel–Iran proxy conflict.
+In addition, the transformation of Syria from an ally to a proxy of Iran could open another front in the Iran–Israel proxy conflict.
 In 2013, Hezbollah fighters replaced forces of the Syrian Arab Army near the Golan Heights.
 Israel thereafter began direct intervention in Syria largely aimed as Hezbollah.

 Despite the United Nations Security Council Resolution 1701 from 2006 which called for an embargo on arms shipments to Lebanon, Hezbollah has reportedly continued to arm itself with assistance from Iran and Syria.
 Those weapons include, according to reports, Scud D surface-to-surface missiles originating in North Korea, with a range of 700 km.
 Then-Israeli Prime Minister Ehud Olmert stated in 2008 that Israel would not accept the transfer of advanced, balance-disrupting weapons systems to Hezbollah and would use force if necessary.